-This document is intended to accompany the ETH (also here) and D-USYS regulations.
+This document is intended to accompany the ETH (also here) and D-USYS regulations (particularly the USYS factsheet).
+As these regulations are updated often, please follow the USYS regulations if there are discrepancies and notify an IBZ professor.

 Goals

 The aptitude colloquium is a required exam for all PhD students at ETH Zurich, and passing it marks our confidence in a PhD student's ability to plan an interesting and scientifically valuable research project and conduct research necessary to complete a dissertation.
 The goal of the aptitude colloquium exam is therefore to A) give the candidate the opportunity to demonstrate that they are capable of planning, executing, and communicating a scientific project; B) assess whether the candidate is recommended to continue their doctoral studies (outcome can be pass, fail, or fail but can retake) and C) provide the candidate feedback on their doctoral plan (while there is still time to alter approaches).